WebAssembly/exception-handling/proposals/Level-1.md

 end
 ```

+The `if_except` instruction queries the exception on top of the stack, and then
+pops the exception.
+If the exception has the same exception tag as defined by
+the `if_except` instruction, the `then` block is entered.
+Otherwise the `else`
+block is entered.
+If the if_except block doesn't have an else block, control
+passes to the instruction following that block.

 The conditional query of an exception succeeds when the exception on the top of
 the stack has the corresponding exception tag (defined by `except_index`).